ssk30-net/Cricket-Shot-Recommender/README.md

 # Cricket-Shot-Recommender
-This is a python code which helps a analyst to help batsmen with a array of shots
+This is a python based Web application which helps a analyst to help batsmen with a array of shots  based on ball's orientation, batsmen's orientation